acid-design-lab/DataCon24/README.md

    - make a list of architectures you want to test (for neural networks)
    - choose a method for hyperparameter tuning (Optuna, Grid search etc.)

-   <h4> <ins> 6.
-Choose the best-performing model. </ins> Prioritize the list of models by accuracy, interpretability, extrapolative power, and robustness. </h4>
+   <h4> <ins>6.
+Choose the best-performing model</ins>.
+Prioritize the list of models by accuracy, interpretability, extrapolative power, and robustness. </h4>

    - analyze model performance (use appropriate classification/regression metrics or loss functions)
    - check model extrapolative power (ability to work on samples, which differ a lot from train samples)